fischerq/replay_analysis/README.md

 Some dota2 replay analysis using the clarity library.

-Main classes can be found in the package 'replay_analysis'.
+Main classes can be found in the package `replay_analysis`.

 #Path Extraction